MBalszun/mart-common/README.md

 - `ArrayView.h`:
   Contains an array view class similar to `gsl::span`.
 Basically a wrapper around a pointer and a length.
-  Can be used as a parameter for many functions that ordinarily would e.g. take a `vector<T>` but is more generic than that
+  Can be used as a parameter for many functions that ordinarily would e.g. take a `vector<T>&` but is more generic than that

 - `ConstString.h`:
   String that can't be modified after creation using a ref-counted implementation.
-  Main advantages over std::string (when applicable):
+  Main advantages over std::string:
 	- Doesn't allocate memory when constructed from string litteral
 	- Concatenation of multiple string-like objects requires only a single dynamic memory allocation
+  - Copying and creating substrings is pretty cheap

 - `MartLog.h`:
   Header that provides a simple logging mechanism